Kiranx369/sales-data-analysis/README.md

-# sales-data-analysis
-# Sales Data Analysis Project
+# Sales Data Analysis

-## Overview
+## 📊 Overview
-This project analyzes sales data to identify trends, top-performing cities, and product performance.
+This project analyzes sales data to identify trends, top-performing cities, and product/category performance.

-## Tools Used
+## 🛠 Tools Used
 - Python
 - Pandas
 - Matplotlib

-## Key Analysis
+## 🔍 Analysis Performed
-- Sales by city
-- Sales by month
-- Product and category performance
+- Sales aggregation by city, month, and category
-- Pivot table analysis
+- Pivot table analysis for multi-dimensional insights
+- Feature engineering using apply() for sales categorization
+- Data visualization using bar charts

-## Key Insights
+## 📈 Key Insights
-- Delhi generates highest total sales
+- Delhi generated the highest overall sales
-- Sales show increasing trend over months
+- Sales showed a consistent increase from Jan to May
-- Electronics category performs best
+- Electronics category contributed the most revenue
-- High-value sales concentrated in specific cities
+- High-value transactions (>300) were concentrated in major cities

-## Conclusion
+## 📌 Conclusion
-This analysis helps understand business performance and supports decision-making using data.
+The analysis helps understand revenue patterns and supports data-driven decision-making.